[DOCS] --apply post-processing features

 filebot -script fn:properties --def net.filebot.postprocess.mkvpropedit="C:/Tools/mkvpropedit.exe" --def net.filebot.postprocess.AtomicParsley="C:/Tools/AtomicParsley.exe"

-:!: Embedded MP4 or MKV tags are rare an uncommon.
+:!: Embedded MP4 or MKV tags are rare.
 There is no established standard for tagging video files.
 MP4 tagging usually (but not necessarily) refers to iTunes-style metadata.
 MKV tagging (1, 2) is generally useless because there is not established standard.

 Refresh file services